-Brett Ballard is in his first season as an assistant coach with the Wake Forest basketball program in 2014-15.
+Brett Ballard is in his second season as an assistant coach with the Wake Forest basketball program in 2015-16.
 Ballard joined the Demon Deacons in April 2014 after working under head coach Danny Manning for two seasons at the University of Tulsa.

 Ballard was instrumental to the Golden Hurricane winning the 2013-14 Conference USA regular season and tournament championships--the program's first league title since 2003.